 About This Course

 Chinese - Teaching Chinese to Speakers of Other Languages

-1 year Full-time; 2 years Part-time
+1 Year Full-time; 2 Years Part-time

 See Fees and Costs for full details.

 Applicants should hold a 2nd Class Hons Grade II in a primary honours degree (NFQ, Level 8) or equivalent in a relevant subject area such as Chinese or Asian Studies.
 See Requirements for full details.

 Open for EU applications, check rounds closing under How To Apply

 Non-EU Closing Date

 30 June 2023

 Our Teaching Chinese to Speakers of Other Languages (TCSOL) MA programme aims to provide students with the theoretical knowledge and professional competencies required to teach Chinese effectively to speakers of other languages in a variety of contexts globally and in Ireland.*